Leveraging VLM-Based Pipelines to Annotate 3D Objects: Extended Results

 We take a qualitative look at the effect of varying the question, view, or appearance of an object when predicting various properties.
 We also observe an effect of object size though we kept it fixed in our pipeline.

-First, to examine the role of the question, we fix a set of objects and probe them for all properties discussed so far.
+To examine the role of the question, we fix a set of objects and probe them for all properties discussed so far.
 We avoid aggregating across object views in this section.
-For each property we show PaLI responses to question variants separately, plus the single-view aggregate response to show the effect of aggregating across questions.
+For each property we show PaLI responses to question variants separately, then the effect of aggregating across questions using ScoreAgg.
 We cover changes in question wording and what prior inferences are specified.

-\textbf{Open-vocabulary properties.} Figure \ref{fig:question_variants} starts with type and material inference.
+\textbf{Open-vocabulary properties.} Figure \ref{fig:all_properties_fixed_objects} starts with type and material inference.
 We observe PaLI-X shows varying confidence in its responses on different objects.
 This could provide signal for when we need to refine predictions (e.g., by asking more questions).

 We find PaLI-X surprisingly capable of describing what an object might contain, even when the contained object is hidden or hypothetical (e.g., ``money'' in a ``wallet'' or ``people'' in a ``boat'').
 It is unclear whether the variance across questions here is due to significant changes in wording, or the complexity of the knowledge we're probing.
 We ask a single question on object affordance---the space of possible responses and entropy of predictions are large even under a single question.
 The model appears to understand use cases for all our objects.